Why is this important?

 Changing the child’s name

 A child’s forename may be changed once before they are two years old by applying to the Registrar General to record the change.
-The original name will be removed from the certificate (for the address, see under heading Further information).
+The original name will be removed from the certificate.
 The registrar will help you to do this and explain which people can apply to change the child’s name.
+You can contact the Registrat General at the address below.

 Once a child is over two years old their birth certificate can be amended to show a new surname.
 The original name will also remain on the birth certificate.
 However, a child’s surname can be re-registered before the age of two if the father’s name is added to the birth certificate (see below).